Online Reading Help for Struggling Readers | Parent Guide to the Right Support

 What is the difference between online reading help and an online reading program?

 “Help” is usually the broader question.
-Parents using that language are often still figuring out what type of support their child actually needs, not only which program to buy.
+Parents using that language are often still figuring out what type of support their child actually needs, not only which program to choose.

 What if I am not sure whether my child needs structure or motivation?